 Tell me about your day-to-day role as a senior consultant.
 What kinds of projects and challenges do you help clients tackle?

-Taryn Allen: I primarily help clients comply with Sarbanes-Oxley (SOX) requirements, issuance of SOC reports, and risk assessment projects.
-My favorite projects are those where I can challenge clients to think differently or help them create greater efficiencies through their processes.
+Taryn Allen: I primarily help clients comply with Sarbanes-Oxley (SOX) requirements, issuance of SOC reports and risk assessment projects.
+My favourite projects are those where I can challenge clients to think differently or help them create greater efficiencies through their processes.

 What work accomplishments are you most proud of?

-Taryn Allen: Within Deloitte, we have a program called “Thank it Forward” where people at any level can recognize you and your efforts.
+Taryn Allen: Within Deloitte, we have a programme called “Thank it Forward” where people at any level can recognise you and your efforts.
 This year, I received many Thank You notes from various people on my teams.

 I am proud of these shout-outs because they’re a reminder of the impact I have on my teams.
 I am proud of the work I do and how I collaborate with my teams.
-I am not perfect at ALL, but I am grateful to be recognized by them, and I am encouraged to work smarter.
-These Thank-You awards helped me realize that when I show up fully, my input matters, sometimes when I least expect it.
+I am not perfect at ALL, but I am grateful to be recognised by them and I am encouraged to work smarter.
+These Thank-You awards helped me realise that when I show up fully, my input matters, sometimes when I least expect it.